 Melvill girls should care about all members of our community, take care of their house, and appreciate their surroundings.

 Melvill girls should respect each other’s individuality, personal space and property.
 Everyone should feel comfortable and happy in the house and be able to express their own cultural and spiritual beliefs.
 Melvill girls should show respect towards all members of staff working in the house, and within the College, and be respectful of the rules and expectations.

 House spirit and a feeling of camaraderie are essential components of a happy boarding environment.
 Girls are encouraged to join in House and school events and to broaden their experience academically as well as in sports, music, art and drama.

-Elspeth was educated at the Fort Beaufort High School (Eastern Cape, South Africa) and the University of Cape Town.
-Before arriving at Haileybury some 20 years ago, she was a librarian in South Africa, Canada, and at Wellington College in the UK.
-She is married to Duncan Harvey, a maths teacher at Haileybury, and has two grown-up children, Luke and Jessica.
-She has always been a Sixth Form tutor, and knows how stressful it is making those crucial decisions about courses and universities, both from her own children and from experience.
-Leisure time interests are gardening, films, reading, antiques, walking on the beach, wildlife and rugby.
-The last two could possibly be combined!
+Elspeth is the School Librarian.
+She was educated at the Fort Beaufort High School (Eastern Cape) and the University of Cape Town.
+Before arriving at Haileybury some 20 years ago, she held the post of librarian in South Africa, Canada, and at Wellington College in the UK.
+She is married to Dr Duncan Harvey, a long-standing member of the Maths Department.
+She has always been a Sixth Form tutor, and knows how stressful it is making those crucial decisions about courses and universities.
+Leisure time interests are gardening, films, reading, antiques, wildlife and rugby.

 Cheryl Loughton: L6th Tutor